gravitional/note/hep/src/tikz-feynman.md

 /tikz/looseness= <number> (no default,initially 1)
 ```

-As the name suggests, this specifies how ‘loose’ or ‘tight’ a curve is connecting two vertices.
+As the name suggests, this specifies how "loose" or "tight" a curve is connecting two vertices.

 ## 例子